 Most rewards-earning credit cards offer an opportunity to earn a welcome bonus during the immediate months following card approval.

-The Chase Sapphire Preferred card offers a generous welcome bonus after meeting minimum spending requirements within the first 3 months after card approval.
+The Chase Sapphire Preferred card has a generous welcome bonus offer after meeting minimum spending requirements within the first 3 months after card approval.
 Depending on your redemption choice, which we’ll talk about shortly, the bonus could be worth as much as $1,200 when redeemed for travel.